simon3r/test-repo/README.md

-# test-repo
+# test repo
-A simple test for learning gitHub
+A simple test for learning gitHub website and the desktop app